Calbabreaker/kontrolbot/README.md

 ```

 Now only the specified OWNERS can use kontrol bot.
 OWNERS can also allow other
-people to use kontrol bot by sending `!kb allow username#tag` to allow them but
+people to use kontrol bot by sending `!kb allow username#tag` but that person
 they cannot allow others.
 You can disallow them by doing `!kb disallow username#tag`.
-You can also allow or disallow everyone access by have the username#tag be `*`.
+You can also allow or disallow everyone by having the username#tag be `*`.